rtzbyte/pms-api/source/index.html.md

 **Test Booking.com Account**
 The test Booking.com account will allow you to simulate inventory on an OTA and make live reservations for a test property.

-**Test MySQL Database**
-You'll be given read-only access to a MySQL sandbox so you can see how the data updates with each API call during your test interactions.

 **Authentication Keys**
 You will be given a set of API keys to access the sandbox of the Booking Suite Developer Platform.